iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.47.709/report.md

 > This apps is not working in my Android mobail,,,, how can i do?<br> :date: __2021-07-08 22:37:41__

-> Have issues with number of doses displayed in the app.
-Showing 3 instead of 2.
-Shows the date i was supposed to get vaccinated (with the 2nd dose but didn't) as the day i got it and the day i actually did the second dose (one day passed the scheduled day) as the day of the 3rd dose.<br> :date: __2021-07-07 11:03:26__

-> Colours are not matching with results<br> :date: __2021-07-05 14:18:00__

 #### 2-star reviews